Strategy Groups

 Research and Knowledge Exchange

-Hear from Vice Chairs Dr. Jackie Musgrave and Dr. Eva Miskuska as they explains the role, purpose and future aspirations of the policy, lobbying and advocacy strategy group.
+Hear from Vice Chairs Dr. Eva Miskuska and Dr. Jo Josephidou as they explains the role, purpose and future aspirations of the policy, lobbying and advocacy strategy group.

 Mission Statement